PrincetonUniversity/gpudash/README.md

 $ chmod 755 gpudash
 ```

+Next, edit `gpudash` by entering the correct node names to display data for.

 With these steps in place, you can use the `gpudash` command:

 ```
 $ gpudash
 ```

+## Troubleshooting

+The two most commons problems are (1) setting the correct paths throughout the procedure and (2) installing the Python `blessed` package.
+You also need to specify the nodes to be displayed by `gpudash`.

 ## Getting Help